BryceWDesign/IX-Agent-Notary/docs/ARCHITECTURE.md

   subgraph External["External Tools / Systems"]
     T["Tool/API Target"]
-    ST["Receipt Store (optional)"]
+    ST["Receipt Store (dir / jsonl)"]
     V["Verifier (CLI or service)"] end

-  A -->|"Intent + context"| PG
+  A -->|"intent + context"| PG
-  PG -->|"Allow/Deny (with evidence)"| EX
+  PG -->|"decision + evidence"| EX
-  EX -->|"Tool call"| T
+  EX -->|"tool call"| T
-  T -->|"Result"| EX
+  T -->|"result"| EX
   EX --> RC
   RC --> SG
-  SG -->|"Signed receipt"| ST
+  SG -->|"signed receipt"| ST
   ST --> V

-  V -->|"Verify pass/fail + findings"| A
+Trust boundaries
-Trust boundaries (what must be trusted, what must not) Trusted boundary (minimum viable TCB)
+Trusted boundary (minimum viable TCB)

-The following must be small, reviewable, and hardened:
+These pieces must be small, reviewable, and hardened:

-Policy decision evaluator (PolicyGate)
+policy decision evaluator (PolicyGate)

-Receipt construction + canonicalization (Receipt Composer)
+receipt construction + canonicalization (Receipt Composer)

-Signing + key handling (Signer)
+signing + key handling (Signer)

-Receipt verification logic (Verifier)
+verification logic (Verifier)

 Untrusted / assumed-compromisable

+Assume these can be wrong or compromised:

-The agent orchestration logic itself
+agent orchestration logic

-Prompting / LLM outputs
+prompts / LLM outputs

-Any upstream “planner” code
+upstream planner code

-Any tool response content (must be captured as evidence, not trusted as truth)
+tool response content (capture as evidence; don’t trust as truth)

-Principle: assume the agent is fallible or compromised; rely on enforcement + receipts, not “agent honesty.”
+Principle: assume the agent is fallible; rely on enforcement + receipts, not “agent honesty.”

-Receipt chain concept (why this matters)
+Receipt chain concept

-Receipts should form a linked chain (like a log with parent pointers):
+Receipts can form a linked chain (like an evidence log):

-Each receipt references:

-its parent receipt ID (if any),

-a trace ID (shared across a workflow),
+each receipt may reference a parent_receipt_id

+workflows share a trace_id

-and hashes of relevant inputs/outputs.
+receipts include hashes of inputs/outputs and policy context

-This makes it difficult to “drop” or reorder steps without detection.
+This makes it harder to drop/reorder steps without detection (when chain validation is enabled).

-Key management (baseline posture)
+Key posture

-Initial builds will support:

-Dev keys for local testing (explicitly labeled, not production-safe)

-Pluggable key sources for real deployments later (HSM/KMS integration path)

-Rule: verification must be possible without secret material.

-Deployment modes (what enterprises expect)

-Local dev: agent + notary runtime + verifier on one machine.

-CI/CD gate: notary runtime runs in pipeline; receipts shipped to artifacts / log store.

-Control plane: notary runtime as a service that mediates tool calls and emits receipts to SIEM.

-What makes this “enterprise-real”

-Enforced policy before execution (not after-the-fact logs)

-Signed evidence that survives disputes and audits

-Verifier that a security team can run independently

-Next docs (coming in future commits):

-Receipt schema specification

-Policy language + examples

-Threat model + abuse cases
+No private keys are shipped in the repo.

+Local evaluation keys are generated on the evaluator’s machine (scripts/gen_demo_assets.sh).

+Production should use KMS/HSM-backed keys and an explicit trusted public-key allowlist.

+See docs/KEY_MANAGEMENT.md.